 Whether you are single, a couple, a divorcee, a widow or widower (with or without children) it is essential that you plan to protect your and your family’s future.

 “I particularly enjoy elderly Client work.
 People are living longer and sadly quality of life is not always guaranteed.
 Most of us know of someone who has experienced care issues in their later years.

 Long term care can be very costly.
 For that reason, it is important to consider the funding consequences as early as possible.
 It is also important to have a will in place and to consider how best to protect assets.
 Once someone has been taken into care it is too late to put suitable arrangements in place.

 Latimer Hinks can help people with a whole range of care related issues.
 We can review an individual or a couple’s situation and provide appropriate advice and we often find that the elderly are not receiving the care and benefits for which they are eligible.”

-- Solicitors for the Elderly (SFE) - Joint Regional Co-ordinator, North East Branch
+- Accredited Member of Solicitors for the Elderly (SFE) - Joint Regional Co-ordinator, North East Branch

 - Society of Trust and Estate Practitioners (STEP)

 - Alzheimer’s Society Referral Panel

 - Trustee Age UK Darlington